hadronized/blog/kakoune-2023.md

 But I |also love pizza<.
 ```

+> Erratum: `B` is not defined to this behavior in a vanilla Helix.
+I have remapped it to the Kakoune behavior.
+It
+> doesn’t change much to what I’m saying here, though.

 Multi-cursor is then not only a nice visual help, but also a completely new way of editing your buffers.
 Once you get
 the hang of it, you don’t really think in terms of a single cursor but many selections, ranges, however you like to call
 them.